 Skip to main content

-Email the Project Team Call the Project Team
+Email the JETx Team connect@jamestowntoellendale.com Call the JETx Team (888) 794-6243

 Landowner Resources

-Partnering with you.
+Partnering with you

 Creating a transparent and simple process for landowners allows for ease of conversation and relationship building.
 We will continue to be partners with landowners through the life of the transmission line.